AlexVasegaard/EOS/README.md

 - price,
 - age,
 - uncertainty

+AND outputs the following:
+ - multi_sat_testing.x is the binary solution vector illustrating which attempts should be acquired and which should be neglected
+ - multi_sat_testing.score is the generated score for each attempt through the introduced preference setting
+ - multi_sat_testing.time is the runtime for the solution approach

 ### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-)